 Our goal is to develop a personalized, family-based plan to help your child successfully fight back against an eating disorder and learn to forge a new, healthy relationship with food.

-Treatment typically involves:
+Treatment for eating disorders in children typically involves:

 - Medical evaluation and management: Though it’s most likely that we’ll monitor your child’s progress on an outpatient basis, we can, if medically necessary, provide inpatient care as well.